-There is no other wrestler in the world who polarized opinions as much as John Cena.
+No other wrestler in the world has polarized opinions as much as John Cena.
 For some, he’s just a pretty face who had the backing of the management and became “Super Cena”.
-While for many others, he was the champ who ran the camp for WWE at a time when there were no legitimate stars.
+For many others, he was the champ who ran the camp for WWE when there were no legitimate stars.

-Cena made his debut for the WWF on October 10, 2000, with a discarded robot-human character called The Prototype.
-Despite this horrible start, he would go on to become the most successful WWE star of all time.
+Cena made his debut with the WWF on October 10, 2000, with a discarded robot-human character called The Prototype.
+Despite this horrible start, he would become the most successful WWE star of all time.

-In addition, he is also a five-time United States Champion.
-Although he’s not known much for his tag team skills, he’s a four-time Tag Team Champion in the WWE.
-All four times he won it with different people which include Batista, Shawn Michaels, David Otunga, and The Miz.
+Besides this, he is also a five-time United States Champion.
+Although he isn’t much known for his tag team skills, he’s a four-time Tag Team Champion in the WWE.
+All four times, he won this with different people, namely Batista, Shawn Michaels, David Otunga, and The Miz.

 He has also won the Royal Rumble in 2008 and 2013.
-John Cena has main evented Wrestlemania a record 5 times which only leaves him behind Triple H and Hulk Hogan for the most Wrestlemania appearances.
-His latest Wrestlemania appearance saw him lose to the Fiend Bray Wyatt at the grandest stage of them all.
+John Cena has been a part of the main event of Wrestlemania a record five times.
+This only leaves him behind Triple H and Hulk Hogan for the most Wrestlemania appearances.
+His latest Wrestlemania appearance saw him lose to The Fiend Bray Wyatt at the grandest stage of them all.

-The only championship lacking in his record is the Intercontinental Championship which stops him from being a Grand Slam Champion.
+The only championship lacking in his record is the Intercontinental Championship, stopping him from being a Grand Slam Champion.

-In addition, he has done a slew of big-budget movies like Dolittle, Trainwreck, Blockers, and Bumblebee.
+He has also done a slew of big-budget movies like Dolittle, Trainwreck, Blockers, and Bumblebee.

-It was composed by John Cena along with his cousin Marc Predka.
+Cena composed it along with his cousin Marc Predka with the production being handled by Jake One.
 The song debuted as a single on iTunes in the year 2011.
-Production of the song was handled by Jake One.

-John Cena has associated himself with some of the best causes in the world.
-Cena’s causes include the Boys & Girls Club, Kids Wish Network, Special Olympics, ‘Answer the Call’, Susan G. Komen Foundation, etc.
+Cena has associated himself with some of the best causes in the world.
+These include the Boys & Girls Club, Kids Wish Network, Special Olympics, ‘Answer the Call’, Susan G. Komen Foundation, and several more.

 He has also granted over 600 wishes for the Make A Wish Foundation.
-In 2011, John Cena donated 9 million frequent flyer miles he had accumulated to the Make-A-Wish Foundation and 4.5 million more in 2013.
+In 2011, John Cena donated the nine million frequent flyer miles he had accumulated to the Make-A-Wish Foundation and an additional 4.5 million in 2013.
 Cena donated over $500,000 to help fight the California wildfires and became the 2018 recipient of the Sports Illustrated Muhammad Ali Legacy Award for his philanthropy.

-John Cena fan mail address and mailing address is John Cena, WWE Performance Center, 5055 Forsyth Commerce Road, Suite 100, Orlando, FL 32807, USA.
+John Cena’s fan mail and mailing address is John Cena, WWE Performance Center, 5055 Forsyth Commerce Road, Suite 100, Orlando, FL 32807, USA.

-John Cena has always respected the Military and also worn marine-inspired attire in the WWE.
-His trademark salute and hairstyle also led many to believe that he had been in the Military at some point
+Cena has always respected the military and also worn marine-inspired attire in the WWE.
+His trademark salute and hairstyle also led many to believe that he had been in the military at some point.

 However, John has never served in the US Army.
-He nearly joined the Military before the opportunity of professional wrestling presented itself.
-Nevertheless, his respect for the Military meant that he continued to donate to organizations like FitsOps which help the veterans.
+He nearly joined the military before the opportunity of professional wrestling presented itself.
+Nevertheless, his respect for them meant that he continued to donate to organizations like FitsOps which help army veterans.

 |Born||April 23, 1977, West Newbury, Massachusetts, U.S.|